 When you find yourself there, it might seem like you'll never get out, but even when you're deep in burnout hole, it's possible to get back out and reignite your energy levels with natural, side effect free lifestyle practices.

 You’ve probably heard that “you can’t pour from an empty cup.”
-Simply put, you can’t give your best to others if you’re struggling to maintain your own physical, mental and emotional health.
+Simply put, you can’t beat burnout if you’re putting other people, places, and things before yourself.

-Instead, seek out people that challenge you.
-Friends, colleagues and family who are open to bouncing around ideas, brainstorming and providing constructive feedback are an invaluable tool in a high-energy person’s arsenal.
+To start building your tribe, seek out people that challenge you.
+Friends, colleagues, and family who are open to bouncing around ideas, brainstorming and providing constructive feedback are an invaluable tool in a high-energy person’s arsenal.

 Scientists believe that meaningful personal relationships are incredibly important to overall health.
 If your real-life social network is small, finding energetic companions can be tough.
 Online groups are a great place to start, but nothing beats in-person connection.